6 Tips To Reduce VOCs In Your Home

 The majority of the foam-containing furniture items, including mattresses, contain high levels of the VOC Toulene.
 Allow time for new furniture pieces to off-gas before allowing anyone to sleep on new mattresses.
 This is especially important for infants and young children.

 4.)
-Never Heat Plastic
+Avoid Heating Plastic

 Plastic emits VOCs and should be avoided during food preparation, serving, and storage.
 The level of chemicals that are emitted increases significantly when plastic items are heated.
 Avoid heating plastic containers in the microwave.